 Research Interests: Race and Racism in media and news: What does it mean to be racist?
 Why is it a huge issue in every society around the globe, yet many deny the truth?
 Furthermore and consequently why is the American media deciding what is racist and what is not?
 Ethnicity and Cultural Meaning: What does it mean to live in a society that is different from one’s ethnicity?
 What identifies a person's ethnicity?
 How does identity play a role in ethnicity within society?
 Middle Eastern Studies: Is orientalism taking a huge role for many American's today?
 How are Middle Easterners affected by race and racism?
 Portfolio Advisor: Susan Harewood.
 Capstone Advisor: Karam Dana.

-Academic Background: University of Washington Bothell; degree in Community Psychology, minor in Philosophy
+Academic Background: University of Washington Bothell, Bachelor of Arts in Community Psychology, minor in Philosophy

 Ruth is thrilled to be a part of the MACS program!
 They grew up in Sacramento, CA - a small city in a large floodplain.
 Ruth graduated from Vassar College with a degree in Geography and moved to Seattle shortly after.
 Professionally, Ruth has mostly worked in experiential education - teaching topics as varied as boat-building, trail construction, and marine science.

 Research Interests: Class Cultures, U.S. Social Movements, Queer Theory, Social Justice Philanthropy, Religion/Spirituality and Social Movements.
 Portfolio Advisor: Kari Lerum.
 Capstone Advisor: Christian Anderson.